leegaughanbrown/docs/src/pages/en/framework/grids12.md

 So, for example, the class `o-span-2-7` that sets `grid-column: 2 / span 7` means : *"Starts on column 2 and spreads over 7 columns"*.

 > pattern: `o-span-{1-12}-{1-12}`
-> Obviously, some combinations don't exist, like `o-span-8-10`, as you can not havve an element that starts column 8 and spreads over 10 columns on a 12 columns grid.
+> Obviously, some combinations don't exist, like `o-span-8-10`, as you can not have an element that starts column 8 and spreads over 10 columns on a 12 columns grid.

 #### 12 columns span